 Crime on Metro Transit buses and trains increased during the summer, but has decreased this year from 2023

 In the third quarter that ended Sept.
-30, crime increased 6.7%when compared with the same period last year, according to a presentation prepared for a Metropolitan Council committee meeting Wednesday evening.
+30, crime increased 6.7% when compared with the same period last year, according to a presentation at a Metropolitan Council committee meeting Wednesday.
 The top crime: People smoking on public transit.

 Smoking is usually among the top complaints of passengers using Metro Transit.
 Some 831 citations for smoking were issued by Metro Transit police the first three quarters of this year, versus 161 in 2023.